by Susan Schachter February 22, 2023 2 min read

 So what’s the answer to my problems (as well as yours)?
 We should keep out the foods and beverages that trigger us and bring in the ones that support our good health.
 You’ve heard of “out of sight, out of mind”?
 Well, this one is “out of sight, out of blood stream”.

-So, what can you do to support your efforts for healthy weight/blood pressure maintenance?
+What can you do to support your efforts for healthy weight and normal blood pressure maintenance?
+Start to control which foods your surround yourself with!

-You know which high sodium, high calorie, high (unhealthy) fat, high sugar foods and beverages undermine your healthy weight and healthy BP efforts.
+You know which high sodium, high calorie, high unhealthy fat, high foods in sugar, and sugary beverages undermine your healthy weight and healthy blood pressure efforts.
 So take them out of your home, work, and car!
 It doesn’t mean that you can never eat them.
 It just means that you can have a controlled portion in a controlled environment, where it won’t be calling your name day and night.

 You know from previous installments of The Circulatory which foods and beverages are healthy for people trying to lower their weight and blood pressure.
 Bring those into your environment!